Frequently Asked Questions

 We believe that learning how to buy, sell and trade cryptocurrencies is important for all investors.
 We encourage all of our clients and prospects to open an account with a US-based cryptocurrency exchange (Coinbase, Bittrex and Gemini are the largest three) as part of their individual crypto learning process.
-Just like understanding how to trade stocks and having experience doing so helps makes us better investors and more informed about when it's appropriate to work with a Financial Advisor or to utilize an equity manager (like a mutual fund manager) the same is true for digital asset investing.
+Just as understanding how to trade stocks and having experience doing so helps make us better investors and more informed about when it’s appropriate to work with a Financial Advisor or to utilize an equity manager (like a mutual fund manager), the same is true for digital asset investing.

 The immutable transaction ledger (the blockchain) is written into existence with the movement of coins or tokens from one person or category to another.

 Think of the blockchain ledger as a long scarf that grows longer with each transaction.
-The coins act as the knitting needle that pulls the thread (transaction history) as coins are send from one wallet to another.
-The movement of the coins creates the transaction history that becomes the scarf (the blockchain).
+The coins act as the knitting needle that pulls the thread (transaction history) as coins are sent from one wallet to another.
+The movement of coins creates the transaction history that becomes the scarf (the blockchain).
 Users create the transaction ledger (the blockchain) by moving coins or tokens back and forth between designated participants of the network.
-As the numbers of transactions grows so to does the size of the blockchain scarf!
+As the numbers of transactions grow, so too does the size of the blockchain scarf!

 You can see this in Venezuela and Africa in this world-wide heat map of cryptocurrency from: Coin Map.

-Businesses and individuals needing to send payments across international boarders have also become strong supporters of cryptocurrencies because they offer international remittance capabilities that are faster and less expensive that current methods.
+Businesses and individuals needing to send payments across international borders have also become strong supporters of cryptocurrencies because they offer international remittance capabilities that are faster and less expensive than current methods.

-There are lots of great resources on the web and even worthwhile documentaries on Netflix that can deepen your understanding of cryptocurrency.
-We focus on delivering unbiased education at Sarson Funds and recommend visiting our Education Section and downloading our Cryptocurrency 101 brochure available HERE.
+There are lots of great resources on the web and even worthwhile documentaries on Netflix that can deepen your understanding of cryptocurrencies.
+We focus on delivering unbiased education and recommend visiting our Education Section as well as downloading our Cryptocurrency 101 brochure available HERE.

-Or visit our YouTube Channel for a more immersive experience, where you can find investor education video lists like the one below:
+Visit our YouTube Channel for a more immersive experience, where you can find investor education video lists.

 The fees for the Sarson Funds cryptocurrency investment funds are below: